'A nerd in the Senate!' Newly elected Jon Ossoff knows his Star Wars characters, anime and Grand Theft Auto III

-Democrat Jon Ossoff, 33, won his runoff election against Georgia Sen. David Perdue Tuesday night to become the youngest senator-elect since a 30-year-old Joe Biden in 1973.
+Democrat Jon Ossoff, 33, won the runoff election against Georgia Sen. David Perdue Tuesday night to become the youngest senator-elect since a 30-year-old Joe Biden in 1973.
 He's also the first ever millennial senator, if you consider millennial birth years to fall between 1981 and 1996 -- Ossoff was born in 1987.
-That means he grew up in a time when youth was lived much more online than in the past, and his Twitter history reflects that.
+That means he grew up when youth was lived much more online than in years past, and his Twitter history reflects that.

 Since Ossoff's victory over the Republican incumbent, and even before, people have been digging through his Twitter history.
 But instead of finding the kind of slurs and jokes that heaped scorn on musician John "Bean Dad" Roderick recently, Ossoff's Twitter detectives found more pop-culture-themed tweets.
 Turns out Ossoff, a former investigative journalist, is a fan of Star Wars, anime, and the band Imagine Dragons, among other things.